zefrios/SQL/Black Sabbath EDA/README.md

 # 1. Python API Request
-First, the API call needs to be made so that we get the right information.
+First, the API call needs to be made so we get the right information.
 The program sends a get request for artist name, track name, track popularity index, track id, and audio features.

 ```Python
 import requests